US STOCKS-Wall St drops as China stock slump stokes growth fears

 On the NYSE, 2.73 stocks fell for every one that rose.
 On the Nasdaq, decliners outnumbered gainers 2.47 to 1.

-The S&P 500 index posted 3 new 52-week highs and 58 lows; the Nasdaq Composite saw 21 new highs and 246 lows.
-(Additional reporting by Tanya Agrawal; Editing by Bernadette Baum and Nick Zieminski)
+The S&P 500 index posted three new 52-week highs and 58 lows; the Nasdaq Composite saw 21 new highs and 246 lows.

+Some 7.3 billion shares changed hands on U.S. exchanges, above the daily average of 6.6 billion so far this month.

+Additional reporting by Tanya Agrawal; Editing by Bernadette Baum, Nick Zieminski and Leslie Adler